22 - 24 July 2019

 Deadlines for stream and workshop proposals

-Submissions to the conference can be in the form of full papers, developmental papers, case studies or long abstracts as specified by the Call for papers Guidelines by the deadline of April 30th 2018.
+Submissions to the conference can be in the form of long abstracts (5 pages minimum: length to be specified by stream and workshop chairs) and full papers by the deadline of April 26th, 2019.

 All submissions will be subjected to peer review organized by stream chairs with two referees for each paper.
-Deadline for reviews is May 15th 2018 (acceptance/rejection).
+Deadline for reviews:

-Best paper nominations and submission of best papers to the relevant associated journal (as agreed by submitter) will be announced by June 30th 2018.
+Best paper nominations and submission of best papers to the relevant associated journal (as agreed by submitter):

 The review process of the best papers by partner journals remains under the complete supervision of the respective journals’ chief-editors and is independent from the conference dates.